Ghent, Belgium, freely shows off its colorful and sassy edge.

 Situated on Vrijdagmarkt (Friday market square) the Bondmoyson is notable as a shining example of the eclectic style.
 While most of the buildings on this square were built in the 18th century, this structure was completed in 1902.
 Bondmoyson once served as the house of the socialist trade union.

 In addition to being the location of Ghent’s Design Museum, Jan Breydelstraat is home to many inviting shops and restaurants.
 If I had been in town for just a bit longer, an afternoon spent wandering along this short, picturesque street would have been a real possibility.
-My hotel, Hotel Gravensteen, is also located at one end.
+My hotel in Ghent, Hotel Gravensteen, is also located at one end.

 My visit to Belgium was hosted by Tourism Flanders-Brussels as part of the Flanders is a Festival bloggers’ campaign.
 As always, all opinions are my own.
 You can follow the bloggers who will be visiting various festivals in the area all summer long on Twitter with the hashtag, #fiaf12.